-It’s Summer and Avocado season is here.
+It’s nearly Spring and Avocado season is here.
 Yum!
 Avocados are high in healthy monounsaturated fats (the GOOD fats) and a good source of fibre, vitamins A, C and E, folate and minerals.
 Delicious and healthy?
 Yes, it’s true!

 If you want your avocados to ripen quickly put them in a bag or in a fruit bowl with ripe bananas, tomatoes or apples.